 Random experiment : For random experiments, the results are known well in advance, but the result of the specific performance cannot be predicted.
 Equally likely events : Two or more events are said to be equally likely if each one of them has an equal chance of occurrance.
 Mutually Exclusive events : Two or more events are mutually exclusive if the occurrence of each event prevents the every other event.
-Complementary events : Consider an event has few outcomes.
-Event of all other outcomes in the sample survey which are not in the favourable event is called Complementary event.
-Exhaustive events : All the events are exhaustive events if their union is the sample space.
-Sure events : The sample space of a random experiment is called sure or certain event as any one of its elements will surely occur in any trail of the experiment.
+Exhaustive events : Two or more events are said to be exhaustive, if the union of their outcomes is the entire sample space.
+Complementary events : Two events are said to be complementary, if they are mutually exclusive and also exhaustive.
+(OR) Two events are said to be complementary if occurrence of an event prevents the occurrence of the other and the union of their outcomes is the entire sample space.
+Sure events : An event which will definitely occur is called a sure event.
+The collection of all outcomes of a sure event is the entire sample space.
 Impossible event : An event which cannot occur on any account is called an impossible event.